-In many cases lower feed rate may actually be the reason for chatter in the first place.
+In many cases, a lower feed rate may actually be the reason for chatter in the first place.

 Have you ever heard an experienced machinist tell somebody to “load-up that tool” to prevent chatter?

-Most likely YOU are such machinist and you have noticed that increasing feedrate may actually reduce chatter.
+You are most likely such a machinist, and you have noticed that increasing the feed rate may actually reduce chatter.

 Why does chatter occur?

-It is a combination of the above mentioned factors such as increase in bad cutting pressure causing deflection and unstable cutting conditions.
+It is a combination of the above mentioned factors such as an increase in cutting pressure causing deflection and unstable cutting conditions.

-The tool deflected by the cutting pressure tries to return to its original shape and lack of chipload allows it to do so unobstructed.
+The tool deflected by the cutting pressure tries to return to its original shape, and lack of chip load allows it to do so unobstructedly.
 The tool pretty much vibrates freely.
-When that happens thousands of times per minute you get your tool singing.
+When that happens thousands of times per minute, you get your tool singing.

 So what should I do if I am already getting chatter?

-Call you tool vendor to try and get proper numbers for your particular case or try our HSMAdvisor- Advanced Speed and Feed Calculator.
+Call your tool vendor to get proper numbers for your particular case, or try our HSMAdvisor- Advanced Speed and Feed Calculator.

-HSMAdvisor will suggest you perfect starting speeds and feeds and also it will suggest you proper Depth and Width of cut for for your particular work-piece material and tool configuration.
+HSMAdvisor will suggest you perfect starting speeds and feeds, and also it will suggest you proper Depth and Width of cut for your particular workpiece material and tool configuration.